BlackHatAntics/Ginger-Ninja/README.md

 Welcome to the trial version of Ginger Ninja.
-Please read this document in it's entirety, and enjoy the game!
+Please read this document in its entirety, and enjoy the game!

 CONTROLS:
 - A: Move left